Crowdsourcing: Increased number of funded ideas

 The raw number of ideas that get funded and the quality of the ideas is a large controversy over the issue of crowdsourcing.

-Proponents argue that crowdsourcing is beneficial because it allows the formation of startups with niche ideas that would not survive venture capitalist or angel funding, which areoftentimes the primary investors in startups.
+Proponents argue that crowdsourcing is beneficial because it allows the formation of startups with niche ideas that would not survive venture capitalist or angel funding, which are oftentimes the primary investors in startups.
 Many ideas are scrapped in their infancy due to insufficient support and lack of capital, but crowdsourcing allows these ideas to be started if an entrepreneur can find a community to take interest in the project.

 Crowdsourcing allows those who would benefit from the project to fund and become a part of it, which is one way for small niche ideas get started.
 However, when the number of projects grows, the number of failures also increases.
 Crowdsourcing assists the development of niche and high-risk projects due to a perceived need from a select few who seek the product.
 With high risk and small target markets, the pool of crowdsourced projects faces a greater possible loss of capital, lower return, and lower levels of success.